 - Omega-3 Fatty Acids-found in cod liver oil, fish

-- Beneficial bacteria- found in probiotics and lacto fermented vegetables
+- Beneficial bacteria- found in probiotics and Lacto fermented vegetables

-However, in some cases supplements do make a huge difference especially if the person’s digestion is so impaired to the point that they are not absorbing nutrition from food, or are intolerant to many foods…(this was my case).
+However, in some cases, supplements do make a huge difference especially if the person’s digestion is so impaired to the point that they are not absorbing nutrition from food, or are intolerant to many foods…(this was my case).

 If I were to prioritize supplements, I would start with a selenium supplement (as long as the person is not iodine deficient).
-Brazil nuts are not reliable in their selenium content (an ounce may have between 50-500 mcg depending on the soil where the nuts are grown) and a person needs between 200 mcg-400 mcg to see an affect on the antibodies, while doses above 800 mcg may be toxic.
+Brazil nuts are not reliable in their selenium content (an ounce may have between 50-500 mcg depending on the soil where the nuts are grown) and a person needs between 200 mcg-400 mcg to see an effect on the antibodies, while doses above 800 mcg may be toxic.
 This is why I prefer supplements instead of food in this case.

 Lifestyle interventions for Hashimoto’s are still in their infancy, but anecdotally, some individuals have found that diet has made a tremendous difference in their autoimmune condition.
-People have reported not only feeling well after many years of fatigue and discomfort, but additionally, antibodies indicative of Hashimoto’s have dropped or disappeared following lifestyle interventions.
+People have reported not only feeling well after many years of fatigue and discomfort but additionally, antibodies indicative of Hashimoto’s have dropped or disappeared following lifestyle interventions.
 After seeing a tremendous amount of improvement in my own condition following lifestyle interventions, my mission has become to spread awareness about this important topic.
 For those with Hashimoto’s and other autoimmune conditions, I highly recommend working with a professional trained in nutrition to help you along in your healing journey!